OscarAC/aws-bincity/README.md

 - react-bootstrap
 - react-router
 - react-thunk
-- uuid
+- UUID

-The application utilizes the API Gateway as its RESTFul back-end in order to fullfil its requests, there are five lambda functions provided to serve as the back-end for the application.
+The application utilizes the API Gateway as its RESTFul backend to fulfill its requests, there are five lambda functions provided to serve as the backend for the application.
 The lambda functions provided:

 ### ListApartments